rabbit-ear/rabbit-ear-app/readme.md

 - [ ] when hovering over folded form, dim actions which cannot be used on it.
 - [ ] when Svelte 5 comes out, replace GraphUpdate with an effect.
 - [ ] snap to SQRT2 points
+- [ ] bug: many different sized frames, one empty, delete it, auto switches to hexagon frame but does not resize viewport, it does if you press the zoom but not automatically

 unknown: